lanceman2/Quickstream_dev/README.md

-Unlike [GNU radio](https://gnuradio.org/) quickstream does not use a synchronous data flow model, that is, in quickstream the stream data is not restricted to keep constant ratios of input to output between blocks.
+Unlike [GNU radio](https://gnuradio.org/) quickstream does not use a synchronous data flow model, that is, in quickstream the stream data is not restricted to keep constant ratios of input to output between blocks, as it is in GNU radio.
 The stream data flow constraints just less than those imposed by GNUradio.
+[Synchronous data flow](https://en.wikipedia.org/wiki/Synchronous_Data_Flow) is not the only method that can be used to allow static scheduling and buffering.

 The flow scheduler code is not like GNU radio's scheduler.
 The run model lets the user use any number of threads from thread pools which may have 1 to N threads.
 All quickstream programs can run with one thread or any